ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/Content/Index.rst

     :type: string
     :Default: ''

+    As an alternative to the :ref:`TypoScript configuration
+    <configuration-typoscript-constants>` under
-    As an alternative to the TypoScript configuration under `plugin.tx_klaroconsentmanager.view`, a Fluid root path can be defined here.
+    `plugin.tx_klaroconsentmanager.view`, a Fluid root path can be defined here.
     This path has a higher priority than the paths configured in TypoScript.
     The directories `/Layouts/`, `/Partials/`, and `/Templates/` are expected under this path.
 Fluid templates created here are used to enrich Locallang labels with additional functionality or to replace them completely.
 Fluid templates that override labels are expected in `/Templates/Labels/`.
+The path convention is described in :ref:`howto-fluid-enriched-labels`.

 ..  _configuration-content-locallangpath: